Picture: Spot the seals in the bay – St Margaret’s Hope in the winter

 From here, it is worth turning right onto Marengo Road and then left onto Church Road.
 Before starting uphill, look back down the road to the bay.
 At the bottom, on the left, is the Gospel Hall.

-Up the hill, we find Doull’s Store, and to the left of the entrance are another two QR codes.
-17) is about Doulls itself, and 18) is about vans.
 Opposite it is Robertson’s Coffee House and Bar.
 Further up the hill is St Margaret’s Kirk (it is after St Peter’s).
-Even further up the hill and a left turn onto St Margaret’s Road and right turn onto the A961, you will find, by the war memorial, 19) P.O.W.S.
+Even further up the hill and a left turn onto St Margaret’s Road and right turn onto the A961, you will find, by the war memorial, the QR code for 19) P.O.W.S.
+Otherwise, it’s a case of pressing Stop 19: POW’s.

 You can return to Cromarty Square by walking back down Church Road and turning left just past Doulls.
 This takes you down Back Road.
 It goes past another product of community-led activity: the children’s play area.
 A little further on, you will see a short road to Front Road on your right and next to the Murray Arms is another road to your left.